 Oxford is highly fortunate to have had the support of a number of leading Japanese organisations in setting up some of its cutting edge research centres.
 Nissan supported the creation of the Nissan Institute of Japanese Studies; Nomura, a large Japanese multinational organisation, support the Nomura Centre for Mathematical Finance which was established in 2001; and the Uehiro Foundation on Ethics and Education in Tokyo supports the Oxford Uehiro Centre for Practical Ethics set up in 2002 in the Department of Philosophy.

-Today there are over 85 Japanese citizens enrolled as students at Oxford University, and the majority of them are full-time graduate students.
-Almost half of these students are studying courses in the social sciences.
-For Japanese undergraduates at Oxford, the most popular courses are Physics and Philosophy, Politics and Economics.
-At the graduate level, Mathematics, Mathematical Finance and Economics are the subjects most frequently chosen by Japanese students.
+Today there are around 100 Japanese nationals enrolled as students at Oxford University.
+The majority are full-time graduate students, and of these over half are studying courses in the social sciences.
+For Japanese undergraduates at Oxford, the most popular courses are Mathematics, Philosophy, Politics and Economics and Chemistry.
+For postgraduate taught and postgraduate research degrees, the Master of Business Administration and the DPhil in Oriental Studies are, respectively, the subjects most frequently chosen by Japanese students.

 The Oxford University Japanese Society (OUJS) is a student run society which aims to introduce and promote the enjoyment of Japanese culture and provide an interface between Japanese students in Oxford and those with an interest in Japan.
 The society runs social and cultural events relating to Japan, in addition to providing Japanese language classes for its members

-With over 30 Japanese citizens among the University’s academic staff, Japan ranks among the top 20 largest sources of academic talent at Oxford.
+With 40 Japanese citizens among the University’s academic staff, Japan ranks among the top 20 largest sources of academic talent at Oxford.